krpfeiffer/krpfeiffer.github.io/setupDev/README.md

 * Set 'devmaster' password.
 * Logout and log back in as 'devmaster' using newly created credentials.
 * Delete 'webmaster' user.

+Note that all copied users will have the same credentials as they use on the copied site.

 ## Dependencies
 None.